-At year end, cash reserves were £209,499 comprising £116,105 in deposit accounts and £93,394 in a current account.
-The Eaton Fund also holds £284,404 as unrestricted funds within its investment portfolio.
+At year end, cash reserves were £185,882 comprising £76,599 in deposit accounts and £109,283 in a current account.
+The Eaton Fund also holds £134,504 as unrestricted funds within its investment portfolio.
 If circumstances demanded, the Trustees could use these funds to cover the shortfall in cash reserves.
 At present, the Trustees are happy to allow these funds to remain invested, and therefore, appreciating in value.

-Total Return Investment policy
+Total Return Investment Policy

 The Trustees have adopted a Total Return Investment policy since 2013.
-The initial value of the trust for investment was established as \pounds 7,748,618 as at 30 June 2013.
+The initial value of the trust for investment was established as £7,748,618 as at 30 June 2013.
 This value was arrived at, with the advice of the Auditors, Griffin Stone Moscrop, following the sale of the Eaton Fund's major asset, the Maida Vale property, and the transfer of funds to the stock market.
-The Trustees calculate the inflation based value of the original endowment fund, factoring in the movement from June 2013 to June 2018 of \pounds 986,808, to be \pounds 8,735,426 compared to the reported value of \pounds 7,748,618.
+The Trustees calculate the inflation based value of the original endowment fund, factoring in the movement from June 2013 to June 2019 of £1,235,062, to be £8,983,680 compared to the reported value of £7,748,618.
 The Trustees will ensure the most up to date inflation based value is considered when any decision is taken concerning the allocation of the unapplied total return.
 Since 2013 the Trustees have allowed the unapplied total return to remain intact.
-Following the intentions set out in their Statement of Investment Policy, they have restricted their spending to the income from the investment portfolios.
-The Statement of Investment Policy is currently under review, thus this position on Total Return policy may change in future.
-For more information, see Note 1.4 and 17 within the accounts.
+Following the intentions set out in their Statement of Investment Policy (2019), Trustees expect to use their Total Return Investment policy to meet their charitable objectives.
+For more information, see Note 1.5 and 17 within the accounts.